 Outside of the clinic, she plays soccer and enjoys taking her Labrador out on adventures to the beach or bush.

-Brady graduated from Victoria University in 2017 with a Diploma of Remedial Massage, Brady furthered his studies at Royal Melbourne Institute of Technology (RMIT) in 2018 and graduated as a Myotherapist.
+Brady graduated from RMIT as a Myotherapist in 2018.
 Brady has worked alongside the Western Bulldogs AFL Club for the 2017 season for his work placement as well as being selected as a practitioner for the 2018 AFL NAB rising stars draft pick.